microsoft/scalastyle-validate/README.md

 * Make sure you have a [Scalastyle configuration file](http://www.scalastyle.org/configuration.html) (scalastyle_config.xml) with your defined rules.
 * Make sure you have setup Java
 * Make sure you have setup Scala
 * Make sure you have downloaded Scalastyle.
-A suggested GitHub Action to perform this can found in this [link](https://github.com/marketplace/actions/scalastyle-download).
+A suggested GitHub Action to perform this can found [here](https://github.com/marketplace/actions/scalastyle-download).

 A sample GitHub Action Workflow that shows the prerequisites can be found in this repository.